leadrien/opencv_native_androidstudio/README.md

 Native OpenCV with Android Studio
 =================================

-This application is a sample Android Studio project (tested on version 3.0) with native OpenCV.
+This application is a sample Android Studio project with native OpenCV.

 It gets the camera frames, make JNI calls with its gray matrices references as parameters, add some random noise to the images from a C++ method, and render the generated frames.

-(Old stuff with experimental gradle and AndroidStudio 1.4 under the branch android_studio_v1.4).
+It works with Android Studio 3+

+Last included OpenCV version: 3.4.1

 Usage
 -----